ngabrielaxej/Stormevents_Damage_Prediction/README.md

 ---

 ## 🧠 Overview
-This project implements a full pipeline for **predicting damages** (to crops and properties) from storm events documented in large datasets.
+This project implements a full pipeline for **predicting damages** (to crops and properties) from storm events documented in a large dataset (60K x 51).
 The pipeline integrates:
 - structured attributes (e.g., event type, location, time)
 - unstructured text (event narratives)
 - machine-learning models for regression of damage amounts